Digital Transformation in Banking & Financial Services in 2026

 Customer Expectations Have Permanently Shifted

-Clients no longer compare your digital experience against other banks.
-They benchmark it against every digital product they use.
-Gartner ranks customer experience among the top priorities for financial services CIOs, alongside improving employee productivity and cost savings.
-The practical consequence is clear: a strong relationship manager can be undermined by a poor self-service portal experience before a client even has a chance to speak with a human.
-Improving digital experience is not a technology project; it is a retention and growth strategy.
+Clients no longer measure your digital experience against other banks.
+They measure it against every app on their phone.
+Gartner ranks customer experience among the top priorities for financial services CIOs, alongside employee productivity and cost savings.
+The catch: a great relationship manager can be undone by a clunky self-service portal before the client ever speaks to a person.
+So digital experience stops being an IT project and becomes a retention and growth strategy.

 Four Strategic Priorities Driving Finance Digital Transformation